 The claws are cracked just before serving in the restaurants.
-When purchasing stone crabs at the fish store, the fishmonger will crack them for you.
+When purchasing stone crabs at the fish store, the fishmonger can neatly crack them for you.

 How Do I Crack Stone Crabs at Home?

 To use a big knife, place the flat side of a chef's knife on the flat side of the claw and press down a few times as if you are smashing a clove of garlic.

 This is an appliance that will crack the crabs with ease.
 Place the crab in the device, as shown, and lightly press down on the joints.
 The shells will slip right off.

-How Big are The Crabs?
+How Big Are Key Largo Stone Crabs?

 When harvested from their traps on the ocean floor, the claws are pulled from crabs that measure at least 2 ¾ inches long, and their bodies are thrown back into the warm water to regenerate (it takes 18-24 months to grow back) and maintain their populations.